translatorswb/TWB-MT-fastapi/README.md

 To use the big model while inference request, you'll need to specify an `alt` parameter as `big`.
 Otherwise, it'll default to the first loaded model.
 (Example shown later below)

-**Note**: If loading two multilingual models at the same time, make sure you add `alt` labels to them.
-If not only the last one will be loaded.
+**Note**: When loading two multilingual models at the same time, you must use `alt` labels.
+If you don't, only the last one will be loaded.
 While on inference request, you don't need to specify the alt label as it will find the first model with the language direction supported.

 ### Model chaining

 Model chaining is useful when you want to translate in language directions which you don't have direct models for.

 Let's say you trained bidirectional Kurmanji-English models but want to serve a translator from Kurmanji to Turkish.
-To serve the Kurmanji to Turkish translator, you can load the Kurmanji-English model as base and place an OPUS English-Turkish model that you already have initialized to the post translator chain (`posttranslatechain`).
+To serve the Kurmanji to Turkish translator, you can load the Kurmanji-English model as base and place an OPUS English-Turkish model that you  have already initialized to the post translator chain (`posttranslatechain`).

 ```
 ...